 POCO Launcher or Poco Launcher by Xiaomi is a new launcher on Google Play.
 The app was considered as one of the best apps released in 2018 by Android Authority.
 Within two years it has got over 10 million downloads.
 Microsoft Launcher, on the other hand, is an old launcher with over 10 million downloads.
 The numbers do show that POCO launcher has got to the position within two years where it took Microsoft Launcher over four years.
+But, numbers don’t prove any app better.
 So, how both differ?
 What makes them useful?
 In this blog post, we are covering POCO Launcher vs Microsoft Launcher and see which one is better.

 Table of contents